Jordan finmin says 2.5% growth in 2021 depends on continued economic activity during pandemic | Business

 Jordan finmin says 2.5% growth in 2021 depends on continued economic activity during pandemic

-Jordan hopes its growth will rebound to 2.5% in 2021 from a 3% contraction in 2020 after economic activity was hit by lockdowns, border closures and a sharp fall in tourism during the coronavirus pandemic, the finance minister said.
+A rebound in Jordan's economic growth to a forecast 2.5% in 2021 depends on continued economic activity during the coronavirus pandemic, the country's finance minister said on Sunday.
+Growth contracted by 3% in 2020, hit by lockdowns, border closures and a sharp fall in tourism during the pandemic, but the government and the International Monetary Fund (IMF) both predict a bounce of similar magnitude this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)